 Mr. Raftery participated in The Royal Opera House at Covent Garden’s world premier of Alexander Goehr’s opera Arianna, Siegmund in Seattle’s Ring, Erik in a new Der fliegende Holländer for the Canadian Opera Company (Toronto), Andrei Kovanski in Kovanschina for the Hamburg State Opera and the world premier of Salammbo for the Paris Opera.
 Mr. Raftery has been Tristan for the Operas of Meiningen, Nancy and The Croatian National Theater of Zagreb, sang Otello for Syracuse Opera and appeared as Siegmund for a DVD of Wagner’s Ring for the opera of Liege.

 Stage appearances in the recent past have included a revival of Otello for the Opera of Budapest, Sergei (Lady MacBeth of Mtsensk), Siegmund for Oper Wiesbaden, Monsieur Taupe in Capriccio for Pacific Opera Victoria and Eisenstein for a new production of Die Fledermaus in Toulouse.
 As a concert artist, Mr. Raftery has been in Barcelona, Palma de Majorca, Granada for Haydn’s Creation and Handel’s Messiah and Regina for Beethoven’s Symphony No. 9.
-Previously a member of the Voice Faculty at the University of Toronto and now Associate Professor on the Music Faculty at the University of British Columbia, he has still found time for a return to the Opera of Monte Carlo as Eisenstein in Die Fledermaus, to Pacific Opera Victoria as William Marshall in Blitzstein’s Regina, the Major Domo in Ariadne auf Naxos and the roles of Benoit and Alcindoro in La bohème, to the Regina Symphony as Vanderdendur and Gouverneur in Candide and Vancouver Opera for Father Grenville in Dead Man Walking.
+Previously a member of the Voice Faculty at the University of Toronto and now Associate Professor on the Music Faculty at the University of British Columbia, he has still found time for a return to the Opera of Monte Carlo as Eisenstein in Die Fledermaus, to Pacific Opera Victoria as William Marshall in Blitzstein’s Regina and the Major Domo in Ariadne auf Naxos and the roles of Benoit and Alcindoro in La bohème for Vancouver Opera.
+For the Regina Symphony he appeared as both Vanderdendur and Gouverneur in Candide.

 Gustav von Aschenbach